-We have been working on basics of SoapUI like creating projects, adding WSDL, sending a request & receiving responses and generating test assets to go along with them so far.
+So far, we have been working on the basics of SoapUI such as creating projects, adding WSDL, sending a request & receiving responses and generating test assets to go along with them.

 In this 5th SoapUI tutorial, we will learn all about assertions in SoapUI.
-We strongly recommend you to follow the complete SoapUI training series on this page to learn all these core features.
+However, we strongly recommend that you follow the complete SoapUI training series on this page to learn all these core features.

-As with any testing, we have to compare what we want the system to do and what it actually is doing, to arrive at a certain validation or assertion, which is what it is called in the context of web services.
-As testers, it does not matter if we executed 1000 or even million test steps, but for us, the result comparison is what determines the outcome of a test.
+As is the case with any kind of testing, we have to compare what we want the system to do and what it is doing, to arrive at a certain validation or assertion.
+As testers, it does not matter to us if we execute 1000 or even a million test steps, the result comparison is what determines the outcome of a test.

-Therefore, we will spend this entire article on understanding how we can do that with SoapUI, although web services can be asserted manually.
-Also, a manual assertion is time-consuming when there are multiple responses and responses with large data.
-SoapUI assertions are excellent at overcoming these shortfalls.
+Therefore, we will spend this article on understanding how we can do that with SoapUI, even though web services can be asserted manually.
+Also, manual assertions are time-consuming when there are multiple responses and responses with large data.
+The SoapUI assertions are excellent at overcoming these shortfalls.

 SOAPUI Assertions compare the parts/all of the response message to the expected outcome.
 We can add a variety of assertions provided by SoapUI to any test step.
 Each type of assertion targets specific validations on the response such as matching text, comparing XPATH or we could also write queries based on our need.